viamrobotics/docs/docs/components/camera/webcam.md

 <img src="../img/configure-webcam.png" alt="Configuration of a webcam camera in the Viam app config builder." />

-Use the following configuration and fill in the attributes for your webcam view:
+Use the following configuration and fill in the attributes for your webcam:

 {{% /tab %}}
 {{% tab name="JSON Template" %}}